 However, it is sometimes possible for a mediator to go back and forth between rooms (a process known as “caucusing”).

 The contents of private conversations may be kept confidential or shared with the other party while caucusing, depending on what is agreed between you, your spouse, and the mediator.

 Mediation is a major step for a couple going through a divorce.
 It can be a little stressful and it is best to be prepared for your session(s).

 Here are some things you can do to give yourself the best possible chance of success:

 At Jennings Family Law, our divorce lawyers and mediators are committed to helping you achieve a prompt and cost-effective agreement with your spouse.

-Contact us today for a confidential free consultation and case evaluation.
+Contact us today for a confidential consultation and case evaluation.